- Home /

 project_id

-The current configuration will deploy a c3.small.x86
+The current configuration deploys a c3.small.x86

 server named test

-and running Ubuntu 20.04 on an hourly billing cycle located in the Dallas metro.
+running Ubuntu 20.04 on an hourly billing cycle located in the Dallas metro.
 It will also create a VLAN in the Dallas metro, with the description VLAN in Dallas

 .